danweitzel/mb_nmitml/README.md

-# CSU Methods Bites: Intro to ML Workshop
+# CSU Methods Bites: Intro to ML for Social Scientists Workshop

 This repository holds the code and slides for the non-mathematical introduction to machine learning for social scientists workshop in the CSU Methods Bites series.